visionaimedics/Team-visionaimedics-mini-project/visionaimedics_mini_project/README.md

 12. Abdullah Salaudeen - salaudeenabdu@gmail.com

     Task assigned
-  - Gideon Ezekiel | Built the Patient class and RecordsManager class
+  - Gideon Ezekiel - Built the Patient class and RecordsManager class
-  -  Oladeji David Adegboyega| Handled data loading and cleaning with Pandas
+  -  Oladeji David Adegboyega - Handled data loading and cleaning with Pandas
-  -  ⁠Ajanaku Opemipo | Created all three visualisations using Matplotlib
+  -  ⁠Ajanaku Opemipo - Created all three visualisations using Matplotlib
-  - Afolabi doyinsola | Wrote standalone functions and the main program loop
+  - Afolabi Doyinsola - Wrote standalone functions and the main program loop
-  -  Edah Alake| Wrote the README and assembled the PDF report
+  -  Edah Alake - Wrote the README and assembled the PDF report